 [2015 12 03] Tuesday, December 3, 2015: Dinner meeting:

 See www.aiaahouston.org for details about this upcoming meeting, featuring the Ethiopian Space Science Society (ESSS).

 Members of our AIAA Houston Section History technical committee:

-- Chester A. Vaughan, retired from Boeing and NASA/JSC, was Chair of this history technical committee a few years ago, prior to Ted Kenny.
+- Note: Chester A. Vaughan, retired from Boeing and NASA/JSC, was Chair of this history technical committee a few years ago, prior to Ted Kenny.